COMING TO BEND, OREGON

 Each year, Cork & Barrel features a different wine region.
 In 2026, we’re excited to welcome wineries from California’s premiere wine region: Sonoma!
-Keep scrolling to see who’s coming to Cork & Barrel next July 16-18, 2026.
+Keep scrolling to see who’s coming to Cork & Barrel.
+More winery announcements are coming soon.
+Subscribe for updates!

 LIMERICK LANE CELLARS